E. E. C. Thuraisingham: Hobbies and friends

 Thuraisingham loved horse riding and horse racing.
-He owned a stable of race horses which captured the imagination of the racing public.
+He owned a stable of race horses.

 Sporting Gesture the First won the Selangor Turf Club (STC) Class 1 Division 1 Gold Vase in 1952.
 Another horse, aptly named Commotion, often created havoc before the gates were opened and ran like the thunder to win the mile (circa 1959) at the STC.
 Yet another horse, Bowdler, broke the 6-furlong sprint record at the STC (circa 1960) which remained unbroken for several years.

 His love for horse riding and for horse racing was shared by the Sultan of Johor; together they owned a Class 1 stallion, Heroden, winner of several cups in the 1930s.
 This alliance led Thuraisingham to Onn Jaafar with whom he forged a close friendship that culminated in a political camaraderie that lasted over three decades.
 His camaraderie with Dato Onn strengthened with the Japanese occupation of mainland Malaya fuelling their common desire for Malayan independence.

 Dato Onn was also a frequent visitor to Thuraisingham's house.
 Dato Onn's favourite posture was sitting with both his feet off the ground folded together on the armchair and drinking tea from the saucer while discussing political strategy with Thuraisingham in the piano room at the Treacher Road house.
 While together at the house, both loved to be casual often wearing the sarong.

 Professional life

-Dato Thuraisingham's law office for many years was above a general store at 71 Ampang Street before he moved (in 1968) to the Kwong Yik Bank Building nearby.
+For many years Thuraisingham's law office was above a general store at 71 Ampang Street before he moved (in 1968) to the Kwong Yik Bank Building nearby.
 Ampang Street (now Lebuh Ampang) was the business and retail center of the Malaysian Indian and Ceylonese community in downtown Kuala Lumpur.
-Among his clientele were rich Malaysian Chinese businessmen whose trust he won which also enabled him to provide pro-bono (i.e. free) legal services to those who could not pay.
+Among his clientele were rich Malaysian Chinese businessmen whose trust he won which also enabled him to provide pro-bono (free) legal services to those who could not pay.
 His office was adorned with thank you plaques from his Chinese clients dating over three decades.
 For a time one of his partners was Senator Athi Nahappan, a well-respected younger member of the Indian community.

 Political career

 In May 1946, Dato Onn Jaafar became the first leader of the United Malays National Organisation (UMNO).
-Onn, Thuraisingham and several others, which included Henry H.S.
+Onn, Thuraisingham and several others, including Henry H.S.
 Lee and V.M.N.
 Menon, became the vanguard of the multiracial Malayan independence movement.
-In response to this movement and the spectre of the UN anti-colonial stance, the British instituted self-government and Dato Onn became Member (Minister) of Home Affairs while Dato Thuraisingham became Member (Minister) of Education.
+In response to this movement and the spectre of the UN anti-colonial stance, the British instituted self-government and Onn became Member (Minister) of Home Affairs while Dato Thuraisingham became Member (Minister) of Education.

-As the first Member of Education in the Federation of Malaya, Thuraisingham established a comprehensive system of education beginning in 1951 to provide free education for all children between six and twelve years of age; thus implementing the recommendations of the Barnes and Fenn Reports he presented to the Federal Legislative Council on 19 September 1951.
+As the first Member of Education in the Federation of Malaya, Thuraisingham established a comprehensive system of education beginning in 1951 to provide free education for all children between six and twelve years old; thus implementing the recommendations of the Barnes and Fenn Reports he presented to the Federal Legislative Council on 19 September 1951.